Strife-AI/Strife.SingleplayerDemo/README.md

 ```shell
 git lfs install && git lfs fetch --all
 ```

-If you haven't done so already, unzip libtorch and store the unarchived files someplace useful.

-* If you're on Windows, set up environment variables ([How to access them in Windows 10](https://www.wikihow.com/Create-an-Environment-Variable-in-Windows-10)) named `TORCH_DEBUG_DIR` and `TORCH_RELEASE_DIR` which point to the root directory of the debug and release versions of libtorch.
-  * Once these are set, restart Windows to ensure the changes take place.

 ### Generating Makefiles
 Our team uses CLion, we can guarantee that the engine and the demo game build successfully with it.